mattSMobley/automated-testing-resources/synchronous-testing.md

 ## Exercise 4 - Number Validation

-Create an object that can do number validation with the following feature
+Create an object that can do number validation with the following features:

 - Can set/get minimum valid number
 - Can set/get maximum valid number
 - Can set/get an array of invalid numbers
 - Can set/get an array of valid numbers
-- When
+- It should use only one validation strategy at a time.
+If one strategy is set after another, apply only the latest.

+Follow the red/green/refactor patter when coding the test and object methods.